SWALEHMUSA/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Delete the directory
 10. a script that changes the working directory to the previous one.
 11. a script that lists all files
+12. a script that prints the type of the file named